Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 A few years ago, I was at a hotel in Assisi, Italy and I slipped in the tub (which had no bathmat, no rubber grids nor any grab bars) while taking a shower and broke my arm in two areas.
 Needless to say, my vacation ended and I returned home, cutting my 25 day European vacation to 14.

+Remembering Everything When You Travel.
 When traveling, I avoid expensive trips to the corner store or hotel store by making sure I have packed everything I need.
-I have a list, on my computer, of all items I take whenever I travel.
+I have a list, on my computer, of all items I take whenever I travel. . .

 When you are on vacation, your home is most susceptible to burglary.
 One trick to create the illusion that you are home is to put a few lights on a timer.
 Individual timers can be found at the hardware store.